SaulDoesCode/rilti.js/README.md

 ## The Dao of Rilti

 1. Nominalism Good | Obscuritanism, Idealism & Universalism Bad
+   * Things are little more than their names
+   * More than one way of doing things, what is right/best is always contextual.
-   * Object Oriented anything is evil (no classes, no this)
+   * No Object Oriented anything (no classes, no this)
    * Reserve identities only for things that would be otherwise obscure
    * Don't hide things let things be what they are
-   * Data/Message passing before abstraction
+   * Nothing for the sake of itself, no postmodern sollutions.
-   * Logic is also just data (with potential) so pass it around too
+   * Logic is just data (with potential) so pass it around too
    * [Factory-Functions always](https://gist.github.com/mpj/17d8d73275bca303e8d2)
 2. No HTML, Text & Elements are Objects too!
    * Selectors & Templates?
 I can't even...